 The simplest aspect of this is perhaps when remembering numbers.
 This is called the “chunking technique.”
 If you can bundle them together in a meaningful way that means something to you, it can make remembering strings of numbers a whole lot easier.

 In Norway, we bundle phone number digits together in pairs, so you could, for example, think of them as years.
 (Our phone numbers are 8 digits long.)
 So, a phone number could be 45 80 90 18.
 You could therefore use 1945, being the year WWII ended, associate 80 with the ’80s, and 90 the ’90s, then 1918 is the year WWI ended.

 12. Write It Out

 You don’t have to do long dramatic monologues with a mirror as the only spectator.
-But rather, simply say whatever you want to remember out loud.
+Simply say whatever you want to remember out loud.
 A study showed that it improved memory accuracy by up to 10%.
-But because another study seems to suggest that talking to yourself actually makes you smarter, you might as well turn it into a regular habit.
-Who cares about the strange looks you’ll get, you’re smarter than them.
-On second thought, maybe it’s a habit best practiced in solitude.
+So maybe it’s a habit best practiced in solitude.

 While some of these are tricks, others are about developing and improving your general cognitive abilities.
 Needless to say, the latter will complement the former, so remember to take care of yourself and your brain if you want to improve memory.